adeilertson/feed_me/README.md

-# feed_me
+# Feed Me
-A simple tool to find a recipe, with the option to add new entries
+A simple tool to find a recipe matching specific criteria, with the option to add new entries, creating a personal set of recipes.